thetruetruth/c2/content/cookie.md

 In addition, you may opt-out from cookies by visiting the following sites and selecting which company cookies you would like to opt-out from: [http://www.aboutads.info/choices/#completed](http://www.aboutads.info/choices/#completed) and [http://www.youronlinechoices.com/](http://www.youronlinechoices.com/).

-Note: Myinformasi has no affiliation with, and is not responsible for, these third-party websites.
+Note: 2R2 has no affiliation with, and is not responsible for, these third-party websites.